Teach your kids how money works at their own pace.

 Why it's a good idea

-- Security.
-Keep track of spending with an online transaction history and cap the daily expenditure as you see fit.
+- Control.
+Keep track of your child's spending online and cap the daily limit as you see fit.

 Why it may not be a good idea